clintre/ultramarine-fastfetch-rice/README.md

 Recommend using a Nerd Font.
 In the example, FiraCode Nerd Font is being used.

 For clear image, this uses the kitty image protocol.
-Know to work on: kitty, konsole, wezterm
+Known to work on: kitty, konsole, wezterm
 Uses auto mode on: Gnome Terminal, Ptyxis, Alacritty

 I have set the logo-type to auto, as a failback.
 The logo is not as crisp on those terminals.